-The school makes an effort to find the owners of articles found and turned in to the office.
+The school tries to find the owners of the articles found and turned in to the office.
 Many articles, however, are never claimed.
-All belongings like coats, carrying cases, tennis shoes, etc., should have the owner's name plainly written on them in order to insure their return.
+All belongings, like coats, carrying cases, tennis shoes, etc., should have the owner's name written on them to insure their return.
 Articles found are placed in the "lost and found" containers in the Commons.
-Unclaimed items will be donated to a local charitable organization at Winter Break and at the end of the school year.
+Unclaimed items will be donated to a local charitable organization at Winter Break and the end of the school year.